dvollrath/SmallProjects/ReadMe.md

 1. Have a Github account.
 You can sign up for one for free.
 2. Assign yourself to the issue associated with the project you are going to work on.
 This ensures I know who is working on what, and allows others to see that a project is "claimed" already.

+Each of those Issues should have a document in the "Projects" folder which describes what I want in more detail.

 ## Communication and questions
 All questions or comments on your project should go through your "Issue" in Github.
 You can leave comments there and I'll get notified.
 You can/should leave links, working examples, or copies of files that clarify your question.